 You can also top a baked potato with cheese, bacon bits, and broccoli, use it as a homemade pizza topping or toss it into pasta, soups, or salads.
 Enjoy!

-Store any remaining steamed broccoli in an airtight container for up to 4 – 5 days in the refrigerator.
-Make sure that your cooked broccoli is fully cooled before storing it in the fridge.
+Store any remaining steamed broccoli in an airtight container for up to 4 - 5 days in the refrigerator.
+Make sure that your microwave steamed broccoli is fully cooled before storing it in the fridge.

 Freezing Cooked Broccoli